 The market supply of drybulk carriers and containerships has been increasing, and the number of both drybulk vessels and containerships on order recently reached historic highs and remains high by historical standards.
 The drybulk vessel newbuilding deliveries peaked during 2012 despite a number of order cancellations and delivery delays and continue high in 2013.
 The containership newbuildings are also expected to continue being delivered in significant numbers over the next couple of years, although at a lower rate than in 2011.
 If the number of new ships delivered exceeds the number of vessels being scrapped and lost, vessel capacity will increase.
 An over-supply of drybulk carrier and containership capacity may result in a further reduction of charter hire rates.
-As reported by industry sources, the containership fleet has increased by 8.4% during 2011 and by 6.1% during 2012 and is expected to grow by 11.3% during 2013 and 5.7% during 2014.
-For instance, given that as of April 1, 2013, as reported by industry sources, the capacity of the fully cellular worldwide container vessel fleet was approximately 16.4 million teu with approximately 3.3 million teu, or, about 18% of the present fleet capacity on order, the growing supply of container vessels may exceed future demand.
-Similarly, as of April 1, 2013, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 690.5 million dwt with another 127.3 million dwt, or, about 18% of the present fleet capacity was on order.
-If the supply of vessel capacity increases but the demand for vessel capacity does not increase correspondingly, charter rates and vessel values could materially decline.
+As reported by industry sources, the containership fleet has increased by 8.4% during 2011, by 6.1% during 2012 and by 5.4% during 2013, while 2014 started with an increase around 2% compared to 2013.
+For instance, given that as of April 1 2014, as reported by industry sources, the capacity of the fully cellular worldwide container vessel fleet was approximately 17.3 million teu with approximately 3.7 million teu, or, about 21% of the present fleet capacity on order, the growing supply of container vessels may exceed future demand.
+Similarly, as of April 1, 2014, as reported by industry sources but the demand for vessel capacity does not increase correspondingly, charter rates and vessel values could materially decline.

-If such a rate decline occurs upon the expiration or termination of our drybulk carriers' and containerships' current charters, such as during 2013 or 2014 when the charters of our vessels are currently scheduled to expire, we may only be able to re-charter those drybulk carriers and containerships at reduced or unprofitable rates or we may not be able to charter these vessels at all.
-Many of the containership charters we renewed or concluded during 2010, 2011 and 2012 were at unprofitable rates and were entered into because they resulted in lower losses than would have resulted had we put the vessels in lay-up.
+If such a rate decline occurs upon the expiration or termination of our drybulk carriers' and containerships' current charters, when the charters of our vessels are currently scheduled to expire, we may only be able to re-charter those drybulk carriers and containerships at reduced or unprofitable rates or we may not be able to charter these vessels at all.
+Some of the containership charters we renewed or concluded during 2011, 2012, 2013 and 2014 were at unprofitable or marginally profitable rates and were entered into because they resulted in lower losses than would have resulted had we put the vessels in lay-up.
+If the current market conditions continue, our vessels, especially our containership carriers, will continue to face unprofitable or marginally profitable charter rates and, even, experience difficulties in securing employment.
 Any inability to enter into more profitable charters may require us to raise additional capital in order to remain compliant with our loan covenants and may also affect our ability to pay dividends in the future.